spencerimp/minimal-mistakes/_posts/2017-07-14-anaconda-notes.md

 This is usally happened importing opencv in Python in Bash for Windows environment.

 The idea is to use execstack with you installed opencv libraries.
 The tricky thing to the locate those libraries.

 Remember to change [YOUR_ENVIRONMENT] to the activated environment.

 ```
-apt-get install execstack
+sudo apt-get install execstack
 sudo /usr/sbin/execstack -c ~/anaconda3/env/[YOUR_ENVIRONMENT]/lib/libopencv_*
 ```